robb-j/r0b-blog/post/creating-a-nova-extension-with-typescript.md

 ## Create a build task

-Next, create a build Task which will take TypeScript, bundle any imported files together and output JavaScript into the extension folder.
+Next, create a build Task which will take TypeScript, bundle any imported files together and output JavaScript into the Extension folder.
 Go to **Project** → **Project Settings...** then create a Task called **Development** (or whatever you want).
 Then in the **Build** section, enter the script below.
-Make sure to update `--outfile` with whatever your extension is called.
+Make sure to update `--outfile` with whatever your Extension is called.

 ```bash
 #!/usr/bin/env sh